hse-project/hse-project.github.io/README.md

 ## Deploying

-In order to deploy the website to the a branch, run the following:
+In order to deploy the website to a branch, run the following:

 ```shell
 ninja -C build deploy-vX # where X is the major version you want to deploy